hooklift/boxes/README.md

 # Dobby Boxes
-This projects contains Packer templates that generate Dobby boxes for different providers, initially only VMWare is supported.
+This project contains Packer templates that generate Dobby boxes for different providers.
+Initially only VMWare is supported.
 There is also a Go tool to aid the process.

 ## Packaging and releasing boxes